cloudmesh-community/book/chapters/prg/python/python-install.md

 #### Set up the Shell

-To make all work smoothly from your terminal, you can include the following in your `.bashrc` files:
+To make all work smoothly from your terminal, you can include the following in your `.bashrc` file in case you run Linux.
+For macOS it is best to place it in  your `.bash_profile` file:

     export PYENV_VIRTUALENV_DISABLE_PROMPT=1
     eval "$(pyenv init -)"